sabarna/scholcast/README.md

 ## Overview

-Scholcast is a project designed to convert academic papers and other documents into various formats, including videos, using advanced natural language processing and multimedia tools.
+Scholcast is a Python package that creates detailed audio summaries of academic papers.

 ## Installation